We all know what the mind is.

 - Leave proper space between the central theme and idea bubbles

-- Use different colors or borders to highlight the important concept or branches
+- Use different pigments or borders to highlight the important concept or branches

-Now that you’ve learned the steps to create a mind map, all you need is a platform to create one.
+Now that you’ve learned the steps to create a mind map, all you need is a platform to do so.

-And while using pen and paper or a mind map template might be someone’s go-to method, using a mind mapping software like ClickUp to make digital mind maps makes the job a lot easier!
+And while using pen and paper for note taking or a mind map template might be someone’s go-to method, using a mind mapping software like ClickUp to make digital mind maps makes the job a lot easier!

 Let’s see why ClickUp’s the best mind mapping tool today:

 You can make Mind Maps for all your projects and creative ideas in no time!

 ClickUp offers two modes for mind mapping:

 In the Tasks mode, you can map out the structure of your workspace for all existing projects.
 Rearrange, add, delete, and filter tasks to forge a logical path quickly.
 This way, you get a good idea of how all your existing projects are connected to one another.

 Here’s how you customize mind maps in the Tasks mode: